 Since our formation, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, raising capital and establishing our intellectual property portfolio.
 We do not have any therapeutic candidates approved for sale and have not generated any revenue.
 We have funded our operations to date primarily with proceeds from the sale of convertible preferred shares, convertible loan notes, our initial public offering, or IPO, and our follow-on offering, of American Depositary Shares, or ADSs, representing our ordinary shares in September 2020 and May 2021, respectively.
-Through June 30, 2023, we had received net cash proceeds of \$116.4 million from sales of our convertible preferred shares and convertible loan notes, \$132.8 million from sales of ADSs in our IPO and \$154.8 million from sales of ADSs in our Follow-On Offering.
+Through September 30, 2023, we had received net cash proceeds of \$116.4 million from sales of our convertible preferred shares and convertible loan notes, \$132.8 million from sales of ADSs in our IPO and \$154.8 million from sales of ADSs in our Follow-On Offering.
 In October 2021, we entered into a Sales Agreement with Cowen and Company, LLC, under which we may issue and sell from time to time up to \$150.0 million of our ADSs at market prices, which we refer to as our ATM Facility.
-Through June 30, 2023 we sold 2,982,038 ADSs under our ATM Facility, resulting in \$28.6 million in net proceeds.
-On June 30, 2023, we entered into the Loan Agreement with Hercules, which provided for aggregate maximum borrowings of up to \$50.0 million, consisting of (i) a term loan of \$30.0 million, which was funded on June 30,2023, (ii) subject to our achievement of certain performance milestones and available until December 15, 2024, an additional term loan of \$10.0 million, and (iii) subject to the approval of Hercules' investment committee in its sole discretion, and available during the interest-only period, as described in the Loan Agreement, an additional term loan of \$10.0 million.
-The Loan Agreement includes a financial covenant requiring us to maintain a minimum level of \$22.5 million of cash during the period commencing on January 1, 2024, of which the initial commencement d
+Through September 30, 2023 we sold 2,982,038 ADSs under our ATM Facility, resulting in \$28.6 million in net proceeds.
+On June 30, 2023, we entered into the Loan Agreement with Hercules, which provided for aggregate maximum borrowings of up to \$50.0 million, consisting of a term loan of \$30.0 million, which was funded on June 30, 2023 and two additional tranches of \$10.0 million each, which subject to certain conditions may become available to us.